Hair coloring without chemical stress? No problem: natural hair dye combines conscious beauty care with environmental and animal protection

 2. Chamomile and lemon lighten hair

-Light blonde to blonde Haar can be naturally lightened with chamomile or lemon.
+Light blonde to blonde Hair can be naturally lightened with chamomile or lemon.
 Brown hair too - but not to this extent.
 Here the brighteners provide a fresh touch and some brightened highlights.
 However, a real blond experience is missing.
 This is because your own pigments are not removed as with bleaching, but your own pigments are lightened.

 3. Walnut, chestnut and black tea darken the hair